Beauty salon and spa valuation

 What this means is that the actual spa sales are more often priced based on the business revenues.

-Other business valuation methods for spas and beauty salons
+Other business valuation methods

 No spa valuation is complete without an income-based analysis of your business value.
 If you are valuing a small owner-operator managed spa, consider using the Multiple of Discretionary Earnings method.
 You can consider both the earnings and a number of essential performance factors to determine what the business is worth.